My latest recipe is once again inspired by the latest episode of the Great British Bake Off.

 - Put the apple slices in a loaf tin, sprinkle with a little muscavado sugar and bake at 180 degrees for ten to fifteen minutes until golden.

-- Once the cake has cooled, unroll it and spread the buttercream inside.
+- Once the cake has cooled, unroll it, remove the baking paper, and spread the buttercream inside.
 Add the cooked apple mixture on top of the buttercream.
 Roll up the sponge again tightly with the filling inside.

 - Arrange the apple slices on top and drizzle with a little more caramel sauce.